-If you don’t set up iMessage on multiple devices correctly, chances are you’ll run into some sort of an iMessage chaos and fiasco at some point of time.
+Setup and activation of iMessage on iPhone and iPad is an easy task.
+The real challenge is to set up iMessage on multiple devices.
+Chances are you’ll run into some sort of chaos and fiasco at some point.
 I see this happening quite frequently.

 How to Set up iMessage for Multiple Devices – Correctly

-iMessage graduated to being able to relay messages in sync to all your devices that are interconnected to the same iMessage number and email.
-This means your iPhone, iPad and Mac can all send and receive iMessages.
 This was part of Apple’s plan to integrate the service into all the devices that you’d be using.
-So when you get an iMessage when you are using your Mac, you don’t have to get up to pick the iPhone to read it.
+So when you get an iMessage while using your Mac, you don’t have to get up to pick the iPhone to read it.
 It gets delivered to your Mac.

-But this happens when you set things up correctly.
-If not, some messages might get delivered to the iPhone, some to the iPad and some to the Mac and some lost to the wind.
+But this only works when you set up things correctly.
+If not, some messages might deliver on the iPhone, some to the iPad, some to the Mac, and some lost in the winds.

-- Now, activate iMessage on the iPhone.
+Step #2.
+Now, activate iMessage on the iPhone.
 Only the iPhone.
 Configure the options if you must.
-But make sure that the number and email are correct and marked with a tick.
+But make sure that the number and email ID are correct and marked with a tick.
 Under Start Conversations from, check the email ID that you used for iMessage.

-- You should now wait for a while and may be ask your friend to send you an iMessage just to make sure things are working till this point.
+Step #3.
+You should now wait for a while and may ask your friend to send you an iMessage just to make sure things are working till this point.

-- Once things work normally, set up iMessage on another device.
-Say, the Mac.
+Step #4.
+Once things work normally, set up iMessage on Mac.
 By doing this, you are setting up the iPhone as the “master-device” while the rest of the devices work as subs.

-- Repeat the process for other devices, one by one and check if iMessage gets sent to all devices correctly right after you setup the devices.
+Step #6.
+Repeat the process on other iOS devices one by one and check if iMessage gets sent to all devices correctly right after you set up.